 If you rent privately

-Housing benefit is worked out using local housing allowance (LHA) rates if you rent privately.
+Housing benefit is worked out using local housing allowance (LHA).

 Your LHA rate is based on the number of bedrooms you can claim for.